 Welcome to the School of Environmental Planning at the University of Northern British Columbia, located in Prince George, British Columbia.

 Students can specialize in three areas of study: Natural Resources Planning, Northern and Rural Community Planning, and First Nations Planning.
-These areas of study respond to the needs and interests of northern BC while remaining relevant to the needs and interests for planning across all regions of Canada.
-To read more about our these areas of study click here.
+These areas of study respond to the needs and interests of northern British Columbia while remaining relevant to the needs and interests for planning across all regions of Canada.
+Learn more about these areas of study.

 Graduating students receive a Bachelor Degree in Planning.